prabint/api-bank/README.md

 * Quickly access and execute API requests via quick select popup.

 ## Installation
+### Option 1
 <a href="https://plugins.jetbrains.com/plugin/20522-api-bank">Install plugin from JetBrains Marketplace</a>
+### Option 2
+1. Clone this project
+2. Build the plugin `./gradlew buildPlugin`
+3. Use `Install Plugin from Disk` action to install the plugin located at `/build/distributions/api-bank.zip`
 ## Usage Guide

 ### 1. Editor